-To illustrate the major obstacles within the implementation gap on labour for the green transition, the role of the central stakeholders and the connection between the six bottlenecks, the Synergy Model has been developed (see Figure 2).
+To illustrate the three major obstacles within the green workforce domain, the role of the central stakeholders and the connection between the six bottlenecks the synergy model has been developed.

-The model specifies the role of the stakeholders in relation to each of the major obstacles, linking this model to the Quadrature of Competencies (see Figure 1).
-The Quadrature defines the most important stakeholders in the development of the (green) labour market and systemizes the shared effort between workforce & population, educational institutions, companies and market creators.
+The model specifies the role of the stakeholders in relation to each of the major obstacles, linking this model to the Quadrature of Competencies.

+The Quadrature defines the most important stakeholders in the development of the (green) labor market and systemizes the shared effort between workforce & population, educational institutions, companies and market creators.